Implementar seguridad OAuth en API REST de Spring con GitHub

 Esta implementación proporciona una base sólida para integrar OAuth 2.0 con GitHub en tu API REST, manteniendo la simplicidad mientras ofrece la funcionalidad necesaria para autenticar usuarios de forma segura.

-Aprendizajes de esta lección de SpringBoot
+Aprendizajes de esta lección

 - Comprender cómo configurar una aplicación OAuth en GitHub para obtener credenciales.